philmikejones/beginning-mapping/handout.md

 ## Modify with clip

-The last approach we'll use is called a spatial clip.
+The last approach we'll use to modify a layer is called a spatial clip.
 This uses a larger polygon to specify the extent of the smaller polygons we want to keep.
 For example, we might want to keep (clip) all the boroughs in the Greater London region.
 We will achieve this by downloading the local authority districts (LADs) in Great Britain; these include the London Boroughs.